bsclifton/home-router-config/README.md

 ## home-router-config

-Build configuration used for my home router (please note this is still a work in progress).
+Configuration used for my home router (please note this is still a work in progress).

+For my overall home configuration, please see https://github.com/bsclifton/home-config

+### Preface

 Configuration is installed on top of [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) (Xenial Xerus).